 PS: Don’t overwhelm people with your problems.
 You can’t keep sharing what’s not working every single day.
 You’ll become a joy stealer and they’ll run from you.

 PSS: Be wise not to share very deep scars at the beginning.
 Start from the surface and only go deeper as you trust them more.

 3. Share your life and tell them things that are normally not their business

 On days when you are not talking about scars, conversations should not be scarce, right?🤷🏻♂️

-So you talk about random “what’s their business?” things like how the food you ate yesterday wasn’t sweet or how the bike man was overspeeding and you were scared.
+So you talk about random “what’s their business?” stuff like how the food you ate yesterday wasn’t tasty or how the bike man was overspeeding and you were scared.